 The book is available in French under the title On nous appelait les Sauvages, in Quebec and French-speaking European countries (Éditions Le Jour, 2011).

-It will be published in English in the fall of 2020 with Vidacom, under the title They called us Savages.
+It is now published in English with Vidacom, under the title They called us Savages.

 It is is also available in Italian under the title La profezia dei 7 fuochi, Editions Amrita, 2017.